 Can you sue a doctor for lying?

 When doctors lie, it may point to medical malpractice.
 You can sue your doctor for lying if your lawyers can prove a breach of duty of care.
 A doctor’s duty of care states that the healthcare provider must provide information to patients for informed consent.
 However, some doctors deliberately lie to their patients, causing them harm in the process.
 While some lies are not exactly harmful, some are malicious enough to cause heavy damage.

 If you think your doctor lied to you, contact a medical malpractice lawyer to discuss your options.
 (If you were harmed because of the lie or omission, in particular.)
 Again, you may be surprised with your options.

 Should you sue your doctor?

 Yes!
 Kidding.
 It depends of course.
 You have to be able to show that the doctor harmed you (or a loved one) because he or she was incompetent.
-If they operated on the wrong part of your body, prescribed the wrong medication, or failed to inform you about a significant risk, for example, you probably should sue.
+Let’s say they operated on the wrong part of your body, prescribed the wrong medication, or failed to inform you about a significant risk.
+And you were injured as a result.
+You probably should sue.
 To find out if you have a case and should sue your doctor, read this.

-How long can you wait to sue a doctor?
+How long can you wait to sue a physician?